Bjarne-AAU/MonteCarloLocalization/report.md

 # Observation model

 The observation model is used to compute the similarity between an observation $z$ of the vision sensor and a patch $M$ (of the same size as $z$) in the reference map .
-In particluar, we compute the likelihood given as
+In particular, we compute the likelihood given as

 \begin{equation}
 p(z_t | \theta_t) = p(z_t | \theta_t, \mathcal{M}).